50 Ways To Measure Understanding

 This one is obviously better suited to more skilled and knowledgeable learners (in high school and college, for example.)
 An example of Expert Assessment is a talent show like American Idol

-Any kind panel evaluation (where a third party chooses one or more of the above forms) that seeks to to evaluate and measure understanding where the assessment and feedback depends on the specific and often narrow expertise of the panel itself is an ‘expert assessment.’
+Any kind panel evaluation (where a third party chooses one or more of the above forms) that seeks to evaluate and measure understanding where the assessment and feedback depend on the specific and often narrow expertise of the panel itself is an ‘expert assessment.’

 37. RAFT Assignments

 RAFT is a common ELA activity that stands for Role Audience Format Topic (or Theme/Thesis/Tone).
 I hesitated to put this on the list because it’s best-suited to English-Language Arts/Literature/Writing/Literacy and is hard to explain it’s utility as an assessment tool even in that narrow domain.

 The idea here is to alter elements of an activity or assignment to force students to think critically to complete it, and it doesn’t have to be ‘RAFT’–you can frame anything in any number of ways.
 (If you’ve never used RAFT before, you’re probably best off skipping this one until you’re more familiar with it.
 Email me if you have any questions.)